-Are you a patent practitioner who is interested in providing pro bono services for eligible inventors?
-If so, you may volunteer by applying directly with the regional Patent Pro Bono Program in the state or region in which you practice (see Patent Pro Bono program and select the appropriate state).
+Are you a patent practitioner and interested in providing pro bono services for eligible inventors?
+If so, you can volunteer by applying directly with the regional Patent Pro Bono Program in the state or region in which you practice.

-Thank you to all the registered patent practitioners who have dedicated their professional expertise to make the Patent Pro Bono Program a success!
-Registered patent practitioners who volunteer their services are engaged in very busy practices.
-Accordingly, their pro bono contributions all the more meaningful.
-In appreciation, the USPTO is pleased to publicly recognize and offer Achievement Certificates* to:
+We want to recognize all patent practitioners who dedicate their professional expertise to make the Patent Pro Bono Program a success.
+Registered patent practitioners who volunteer their services are often engaged in very busy practices, which makes their pro bono contributions all the more meaningful.
+In appreciation, we offer the Patent Pro Bono Achievement Certificate* to:

-- Eligible registered patent practitioners who volunteer with a regional patent pro bono program; and
+- Eligible registered patent practitioners who volunteer with a regional patent pro bono program

-- Eligible employers who support their registered patent practitioners’ efforts.
+- Eligible law firms or corporations who support their registered patent practitioners’ efforts

-The USPTO is starting a Law Firm/Corporate Patent Pro Bono Achievement Certificate recognizing law firms, corporations, and employers for their accomplishments in patent pro bono service for 2018.
-The certificates will be available to employers having registered practitioners who cumulatively contribute a minimum number hours to one or more participating regional patent pro bono programs.
-The minimum number of hours will vary by the employer’s size; the size being determined by the number of registered practitioners employed.
-Review the minimum number of hours here.
-Recipient law firms and corporations may also choose to have their names publicly listed here.
+The USPTO also provides Pro Bono achievement certificates recognizing law firms or corporations for their accomplishments in patent pro bono service for each calendar year.
+The certificates will be available to law firms and corporations having registered practitioners who cumulatively contribute a minimum number hours to one or more participating regional patent pro bono programs.
+The minimum number of hours required will vary by the number of registered practitioners employed

 No. Reg.
 Practitioners Employed